bobwya/bobwya/README.md

     media-video/ffmpeg : FFmpeg is a free software project that produces libraries and programs for handling multimedia data. media-video/filebot-bin : FileBot tool for organizing and renaming your movies, tv shows or anime, and music. (java jar) media-video/handbrake : Handbrake A/V Conversion Tool
-	net-misc/teamviewer-bin : TeamViewer is a proprietary computer software package for remote control, desktop sharing, online meetings, web conferencing and file transfer between computers. net-p2p/btsync-bin : BitTorrent Sync uses advanced peer-to-peer technology to share files between devices. (binary proprietary) net-p2p/syncthing : Syncthing replaces proprietary sync and cloud services with something open, trustworthy and decentralized. sys-apps/uksmstat : Simple tool to monitor and control UKSM. www-client/firefox-kde-opensuse : Firefox with OpenSUSE Patchset for better KDE Desktop integration.
+	net-misc/teamviewer-bin : TeamViewer is a proprietary computer software package for remote control, desktop sharing, online meetings, web conferencing and file transfer between computers. (binary proprietary / Wine wrapper) net-p2p/btsync-bin : BitTorrent Sync uses advanced peer-to-peer technology to share files between devices. (binary proprietary) net-p2p/syncthing : Syncthing replaces proprietary sync and cloud services with something open, trustworthy and decentralized. sys-apps/uksmstat : Simple tool to monitor and control UKSM. www-client/firefox-kde-opensuse : Firefox with OpenSUSE Patchset for better KDE Desktop integration.

-Credit to the Arch AUR firefox-kde-opensuse PKGBUILD script used as the main basis for the Firefox OpenSUSE KDE ebuild.
+Credit to the Arch AUR firefox-kde-opensuse PKGBUILD script used as the main basis for the  www-client/firefox-kde-opensuse (OpenSUSE KDE patchset) ebuild.